 And yes, there are a lot of choices out there for translation apps, but I happen to be a big fan of this one.
 I don’t expect this to change any time soon either because Google is way ahead of its competitors when it comes to machine learning, which will likely be the key to any company improving translations in the future.
 But being run by Google is also the apps big weakness.
 Any online features will require a VPN to use in China.
 (See above)

 That should pretty much cover your bases.
 If you have been to China and feel like we left out something important, please comment below.
 All of these apps should work on any phone you purchase before your trip, though if you want to buy a Chinese SIM card and use data while traveling, your phone has to be unlocked from your carrier.
 You can also buy a phone when you arrive in China, but if you do so, your choices of western apps might be limited unless you figure out how to root your phone.
 If you forgot to buy an unlocked phone before visiting, a trip to Hong Kong or any other nearby country while on a visa run or on your way to China might be a good chance to get one.

 China is just the latest place we’ve been traveling.
 If you’d like to read about the other places around the world that we’ve visited, head over to our destinations page.
-If you’d like to help support our travels and the production of articles like this one, you can do so by visiting our resources page when you are planning your next trip, or by reading Operation Digital Nomad, our monthly report on our progress monetizing this blog.
+If you’d like to help support our travels and the production of articles like this one, you can do so by visiting our resources page when you are planning your next trip.